zio/zio-kafka/docs/example-of-consuming-producing-and-committing-offsets.md

 title: "Example of Consuming, Producing and Committing Offsets"
 ---

 This example shows how to consume messages from topic `topic_a` and produce transformed messages to `topic_b`, after which consumer offsets are committed.
 Processing is done in chunks using `ZStreamChunk` for more efficiency.
+Please note: ZIO consumer does not support automatic offset committing.
+As a result, it ignores the Kafka consumer setting `enable.auto.commit=true`.
+Developers should manually commit offsets using the provided commit methods, typically after processing messages or at appropriate points in their application logic.

 ```scala
 import zio.ZLayer